 The following is one of the most challenging questions in this subject.

 \begin{problem} Let $\Fscr(\cdotp,N)$ be the class of conformal minimal immersions from smooth, compact, bordered conformal surfaces into a smooth Riemannian manifold $(N,g)$ of dimension at least 3.
-Does this class enjoy the Calabi-Yau property for every $(N,g)$? \end{problem}
+Does this class enjoy the Calabi--Yau property for every $(N,g)$? \end{problem}

 Although we do not see any a priori reasons against this being true, it seems that an (affirmative) answer is known only when $N$ is a flat Euclidean space (see Example \ref{ex:CY} (i)).
-We will see in the following section that the Calabi-Yau property also holds for superminimal surfaces in the $4$-sphere with the spherical metric (see Theorem \ref{th:CYS4}).
-After the completion of this paper, Forstneri\v c \cite{Forstneric2020JGEA} established the Calabi-Yau property for conformal superminimal surfaces of appropriate spin in any self-dual or anti-self-dual Einstein $4$-manifold by using the techniques developed in this paper in the special case of the $4$-sphere.
+We will see in the following section that the Calabi--Yau property also holds for superminimal surfaces in the $4$-sphere with the spherical metric (see Theorem \ref{th:CYS4}).
+After the completion of this paper, Forstneri\v c \cite{Forstneric2020JGEA} established the Calabi--Yau property for conformal superminimal surfaces of appropriate spin in any self-dual or anti-self-dual Einstein $4$-manifold by using the techniques developed in this paper in the special case of the $4$-sphere.
 The key point is to use Corollary \ref{cor:CYLegendrian} together with an analogue of the Bryant correspondence, given by Theorem \ref{th:Bryant}, for this class of oriented Riemannian 4-manifolds.